KJ7LNW/xnec2c-optimize/README.md

 ./xnec2c-simplex.pl examples/yagi.conf
 ```

-and then open `xnec2c -j NN yagi.nec` where `NN` is the number of CPUs you
+and then open `xnec2c -j NN examples/yagi.nec` where `NN` is the number of CPUs you
 have available on your system.
 Select File->Optimizer Output.
 Optimization will then begin.

 -Eric, KJ7LNW